BREAKING: Congress Introduces Bill To ERASE Last Minute Obama Regulations! | John Hawkins' Right Wing News

 Republican Rep. Darrell Issa of California has re-introduced legislation that would permit them to turn over executive branch regulations accomplished in the last 60 legislative days of any outgoing presidential administration.

-It’s legislation is called the Congressional Review Act and if everything goes off without an issue, it will allow Congress to literally knock out the executive calls squeezed in by an outgoing president.
+The legislation is called the Congressional Review Act and if everything goes off without an issue, it will allow Congress to literally knock out the executive actions squeezed in by an outgoing president.
 It was one of Newt Gingrich’s signature achievements and only works under definite circumstances – like the circumstances we are facing right now.

-The House is predicting to authorize the act on Wednesday, as it was already introduced by Republican Reps.
+The House is preparing to authorize the act on Wednesday, as it was already introduced by Republican Reps.
 Bob Goodlatte and Tom Marino.

 Rep. Darrell Issa explained further what this move would do: